Adult Services

 Empowers Deaf & Hard of Hearing clients to live self-sufficient lives through a transformative focus on their overall well-being.
 DCCS supports and educates the community on the importance of healing through a comprehensive lens, integrating care for their cognitive, emotional, and behavioral health.

-Eviction Assistance Program (EAP)
+Early Intervention and Eviction Assistance Program (EAP)

 Resources and early crisis intervention for individuals and families at immediate risk of eviction.